HuiyangYu/PanDepth/README.md

 Chr01	801	900	100	0	0	0.00	0.00
 ```
 ## 4. Speed
-The computation time comparison of seven tools for calculating coverage using different numbers of threads with 150Gb of sequencing reads.
+The computation time comparison of seven tools for calculating coverage using different numbers of threads with 150 Gb of sequencing reads.
 ![正文图片-ringh-new_fig2](https://github.com/HuiyangYu/PanDepth/assets/41780741/2956ff31-8638-49c0-b71b-d523a71badb2)

 ## 5. Memory
-The memory requirements comparison of seven tools for calculating coverage using different numbers of threads with 150Gb of sequencing reads.
+The memory requirements comparison of seven tools for calculating coverage using different numbers of threads with 150 Gb of sequencing reads.
 ![正文图片-ringh-new_fig4](https://github.com/HuiyangYu/PanDepth/assets/41780741/1c8b07ea-cc79-4116-b256-7f8714d1fcc4)

 ## 6. Accuracy